NativeScript/plugins/packages/haptics/README.md

 npm install @nativescript/haptics
 ```

+## Use @nativescript/haptics

+Find an example of `@nativescript/haptics` usage [here](https://stackblitz.com/edit/nativescript-stackblitz-templates-jlvtwm?file=app/main-view-model.ts) on StackBlitz.

 ## API

+The plugin provides the API below.

 ### isSupported()
 ```ts
 isHapticsSupported: boolean = Haptics.isSupported()
 ```
-Checks if Haptics is supported.
+Checks if haptics is supported on the device.

 ---
 ### is6SAnd6SPlusSupported()